 How Delegation works

-universalReceiver(...) function can forward the call to its similar one called
+universalReceiver(...) function can delegate the call to the UniversalReceiverDelegate's

 There are several implementations of the standard.
 The LSP1UniversalReceiverDelegateUP contract is one of them and is used as a delegate to the

 - register the data keys representing them according to LSP5-ReceivedAssets and LSP10-ReceivedVaults Standards.

 One of the possible scenarios is a token transfer between Alice and Bob.
 Alice wants to transfer a token owned by her Universal Profile to the Universal Profile of her friend Bob.

 transfer(...) function on the token contract.